KChen-lab/SiFit/README.md

 * ``` -e <Double>``` Set <Double> to a value between 0 and 1.
 This specifies the probability of choosing the error rate changing move during the heuristic search process.

+* ``` -mp <Double>``` Set <Double> to a value between 0 and 1.
+This specifies the probability of choosing a move that proposes a new value for the parameters of the model of evolution during the heuristic search process.
+The model of evolution has two parameters, either of these two parameters is modified by each such move.

+* ``` -mh <Double>``` Set <Double> to a value between 0 and 1.
+This specifies the probability of choosing a Metropolis-Hastings step.
+Metropolis-Hastings steps are used with a small probability while proposing a new error rate or a new phylogenetic tree.
+The default value is 0.1, only small values (< 0.25) are recommended.

 * ``` -printIter <Integer>``` Set <Integer> to the number of iterations after which the best value of likelihood is to be printed to the standard output.
 This should be smaller than the total number of iterations for each restart.